77 High Street

 For those who are not married or in a civil partnership the legal remedies are different and are more limited.
 Many consider that once they have been living together for a set period they are a common law husband or wife, which gives them certain rights.
 This is not the case.
 For example it is not possible to claim maintenance for yourself from a partner if you have not been married or entered into a civil partnership.
 This applies no matter how long you have lived together.
 Neither are you able to make a claim on your partner’s pension.

 Claims can also be made for financial provision via the Courts for any relevant children under the Children Act 1989.
-Such provision is not to be in place of child maintenance if this can be claimed via the Child Support Agency.
+Such provision is not to be in place of child maintenance if this can be claimed via the Child Maintenance Service.
 Such claims can include a claim for a lump sum, for a property to be settled on the children until they reach majority, for school fees and for a child with special needs.

 It is essential that you seek advice from a family law expert if you need to pursue such a claim.